 About the Boathouse District

-The Boathouse District is a unique destination for athletes, metro area families and visitors to Oklahoma City.
-Athletes look forward to rowing or paddling on the district’s world-class 4000m race and training course, while families and visitors can get on the water in a kayak or stand up paddle board, take a bike ride on the 13+ miles of trails or – most popular – enjoy RIVERSPORT Adventures.
+Today, the Boathouse District is destination for athletes, metro area families and visitors to Oklahoma City.
+Athletes look forward to rowing or paddling on the district’s world-class 4000m race and training course, while families and visitors can get on the water in a kayak or stand up paddle board, take a bike ride on the 13+ miles of trails or enjoy RIVERSPORT Adventures.

-RIVERSPORT Adventures offers exciting outdoor activities for all ages.
+RIVERSPORT Adventures offers outdoor activities for all ages.
 Buy a pass and climb to the top of the SandRidge Sky Trail, slide down the 72-foot Sky Slide, step off the Rumble Drop or reach for the sky on the 700-foot SandRidge Sky Zip across the Oklahoma River.
-You’ll also find climbing walls, a bicycle pump track, bouncing pillow and youth zone for younger kids.
-Dragon boating and kayaking are offered during warmer months.
+You’ll find whitewater rafting, kayaking and tubing at RIVERSPORT Rapids, plus climbing walls, bicycle pump tracks, and a youth zone for younger kids [learn more at riversportokc.org].